HappyFrowl/documentation/docker/introduction.md

   * A dockerfile always starts with this
   * It specifies on which other image it is built
   * e.g. `ubuntu` or `python`
-  * This installs ubuntu or python in the container
+  * This installs ubuntu or python in the containerddd
 * `ENV`
   * Optionally define environment variables
   * Better practices to define these in the docker compose